ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Getting Started Guide.md

 ##### Dropping a Replication Object

 This is how a replication object is dropped.
-If replication has been started, it must first be stopped before the replicaiton object can be dropped:
+If replication has been started, it must first be stopped before the replication object can be dropped:

 ```
 ALTER REPLICATION replication_name STOP;